FREE GROCERY GUIDE

 • A short ingredient list with real food ingredients

-• Available in an unsweetened or Stevia-free option
+• Available in an unsweetened/unflavored option

 • Free of trans fats or partially hydrogenated oils

-• Safe and pure ingredients, ideally quality-tested
+• Safe and pure ingredients, ideally third-party tested

 You may have different or additional needs to add to this list.
 Are you looking for plant-based options?
-Does your protein powder need to adhere to a specific therapeutic protocol such as Paleo or the Autoimmune Protocol (AIP)?
+Does your protein powder need to adhere to a specific therapeutic protocol, such as Paleo or the Autoimmune Protocol (AIP)?
 Are you looking for a flavored or unflavored product?
 Sweetened or unsweetened?
 We all have our unique needs and tastes to adhere to.

 With so many unique tastes, food sensitivities, and dietary restrictions among us as thyroid patients, the question lingers: Is there a perfect protein powder?
 The real question is, "What's the perfect protein powder for YOU?"